SummIt: Iterative Text Summarization via ChatGPT: Experiments

-\paragraph{Generic Summary Evaluation} The experimental results for generic summarization are shown in Table \ref{tab:results}.
-The first block contains previous pre-trained language models, including PEGASUS~\cite{50901}, BART~\cite{lewis2019bart}, and T5~\cite{raffel2020exploring}.
+The automatic evaluation results for generic summarization quality are shown in Table \ref{tab:results}.
+We use previous pre-trained language models, including PEGASUS~\cite{50901}, BART~\cite{lewis2019bart}, and T5~\cite{raffel2020exploring} as baseline models.
 We compare our framework SummIt with these baseline models under a zero-shot setting for a fair comparison.

-It is observed that, across all datasets, SummIt consistently demonstrates inferior ROUGE scores compared to conventional fine-tuning approaches, while exhibiting significantly higher GPT evaluation scores.
-The summaries of ChatGPT after our iterative refinement (SummIt) see a drop in ROUGE scores on CNN/DM dataset and similar ROUGE scores on the XSum dataset, but significantly higher GPT evaluation scores on both datasets.
+It is observed that SummIt has inferior ROUGE scores compared to fine-tuning approaches on CNN/DM, while exhibiting significantly higher LLM-based evaluation metric G-Eval.
+On the other hand, it outperforms all baseline methods on the XSum dataset.
+Compared to the output of ChatGPT, the summaries of ChatGPT after our iterative refinement see a consistent improvement in the G-Eval score.
 The results are consistent with the previous conclusions in \cite{zhang2023benchmarking}, where large language model summary outputs receive lower ROUGE scores due to the low quality of reference summaries.

+In addition to the zero-shot setting, we investigate the effects of in-context learning for SummIt, as shown in the lower block of Table~\ref{tab:results}.
+The results consistently demonstrate that incorporating in-context learning significantly enhances the model's performance on ROUGE and G-Eval scores.
+This observation underscores the substantial few-shot capabilities of SummIt, showcasing its ability to adapt effectively and generate high-quality summaries in contexts with very few examples.

-To further verify the summary quality, we conduct a human evaluation to evaluate the generic summary quality as shown in Table~\ref{tab:human_pre}.
-For the same document, we give the summary outputs by all models to human annotators and ask them to select the best summarization system.
-Similar to the conclusion in \cite{goyal2022news}, we find that human annotators have a clear preference for zero-shot GPT3 generated summaries for both CNN ($86\%$) and BBC ($62\%$) style summaries.
-We also notice the summaries of ChatGPT after our iterative refinement (SummIt) show a significant improvement in terms of human preference, with $18\%$ and $14\%$ percents improvements on CNN/DM and XSum datasets.
+To further verify the summary quality, we conduct a human study to evaluate the overall quality of the summaries as shown in Table~\ref{tab:human}.
+According to the five-point \textbf{Likert scale ratings}, the summaries of ChatGPT and SummIt consistently outperform pre-trained language model results.
+The iterative refinement of SummIt also provides consistent improvements, which align with the G-Eval results obtained from the automatic evaluation.
+We also conducted a \textbf{human preference} study, where summaries from all models were presented to human annotators.
+They were tasked to select the best summary, without any prior knowledge of the origin of each summary.
+Consistent with the findings in \cite{goyal2022news}, the results reveal a clear preference among human annotators for summaries generated by large language models (LLMs) for both CNN ($86\%$) and BBC ($62\%$) style summaries.
+We also notice the summaries of ChatGPT after our iterative refinement (SummIt) show a significant improvement in human preference, with $18\%$ and $14\%$ percent improvements on CNN/DM and XSum datasets.
 The results demonstrate the effectiveness of refining generic summaries of our framework.